End-to-end Temporal Action Detection with Transformer: TadTR

-Based on the output of each decoder layer, we can apply two feed-forward networks to predict the classification probabilities $\hat{p_i}$ and the temporal segment $\hat{s}_i=(\hat{t}_i, \hat{d}_i)$ of the detection $\hat{y}_i$ mapped from each query $q_i$. $\hat{t}_i$ and $\hat{d}_i$ are the coordinate of the center and the normalized length of the detection, respectively.
-To make the boundaries of the detection more accurate, a segment refinement is proposed, which is detailed below.
+\textbf{Prediction Heads.} Upon the output (the updated query embeddings) of each decoder layer, we apply FFNs to predict the classification probabilities $\hat{\boldsymbol{p}_i}$ and the temporal segment $\hat{s}_i=(\hat{t}_i, \hat{d}_i)$ of the action instance $\hat{y}_i$ corresponding to each query.
+Both $\hat{t}_i$ and $\hat{d}_i$ are normalized.
+To make the boundaries of the instances more accurate, a segment refinement mechanism is proposed.
+Besides, an additional actionness regression head is employed to refine the confidence score.
+They are detailed below.